Sirat Bani Hilal: Epic

 The epic was inspired by these historic events.
-The Hilali leader Abu Zayd al-Hilali, here simply "Abu Zayd", is given an epic-styled birth: his mother, barren for eleven years, prays at a magic spring and invokes a black bird in hopes that the might become pregnant, saying "Give me a boy like this bird, / Black like this bird".
+The Hilali leader Abu Zayd al-Hilali, here simply "Abu Zayd", is given an epic-styled birth: his mother, barren for eleven years, prays at a magic spring and invokes a black bird in hopes that she may become pregnant, saying "Give me a boy like this bird, / Black like this bird".
 Her request is taken literally and so her son is born with black skin, and because of that he and his mother are cast out by his people.
 "In Arab epic [black skin is] a sure sign of service status", but since he is noble is a born warrior and outcast simultaneously.
 His fate is to unite all the Bedouin tribes so they can conquer the Maghreb; before he can do that he must overcome two enemies: Khatfa, a Jewish leader, and Handal, an evil Muslim king.

 Abu Zayd's rival is Khalifa al-Zanati, the hero of the tribe of Zenata.
 The war between the Arab Banu Hilal and the Berber Zenata is the main theme of the Sira named after Abu Zeid.
 Another character featured in the epic is Shehta (شحتة).

 Women who feature in the epic include Su'da, a Berber princess who betrays her people and falls in love with an Arab.